-During the war, General Stephen W. Kearny was ordered from Fort Leavenworth, Kansas to the southwest to secure the New Mexico territory.
-When he, along with 1,700 troops marched into Santa Fe, unchallenged, on August 15, 1846 Governor Manuel Armijo surrendered without firing a shot being fired and soon retreated to Chihuahua, Mexico.
-Kearny, in his famous first speech in Santa Fe, assured the people that the United States government would respect their property and their religion and protect them from marauding Indians.
+General Stephen W. Kearny was ordered from Fort Leavenworth, Kansas, to the southwest to secure the New Mexico territory during the war.
+When he and 1,700 troops marched into Santa Fe unchallenged on August 15, 1846, Governor Manuel Armijo surrendered without firing and soon retreated to Chihuahua, Mexico.
+In his famous first speech in Santa Fe, Kearny assured the people that the United States government would respect their property and religion and protect them from marauding Indians.

-Within just a few days Kearny established a new system, dubbed the “Kearny Code,” and began to form a civilian government, appointing Charles Bent as New Mexico’s first territorial governor and Charles Beuabien as one of three federal judges.
-He then left Colonel Sterling Price in command of U.S. forces in New Mexico departed with his forces for California.
+Within just a few days, Kearny established a new system, dubbed the “Kearny Code,” and began to form a civilian government, appointing Charles Bent as New Mexico’s first territorial governor and Charles Beaubien as one of three federal judges.
+He left Colonel Sterling Price in command of U.S. forces in New Mexico and departed with his forces for California.

 Though many New Mexicans were un-reconciled to Armijo’s easy surrender, they initially put up no organized resistance.
-However, they were worried about their land titles and resented their treatment by U.S. soldiers, who digressed sometimes into cruel occupiers — requisitioning food and items from merchants without paying, abusing the women, and littering the villages.
-Finally, due in large part to the efforts of a few paranoid and anti-American priests, the Mexicans came to fear for the future of their Catholic church.
+However, they were worried about their land titles.
+They resented their treatment by U.S. soldiers, who sometimes digressed into cruel occupiers — requisitioning food and items from merchants without paying, abusing the women, and littering the villages.
+Finally, due mainly to the efforts of a few paranoid and anti-American priests, the Mexicans came to fear for the future of their Catholic church.

 Governor Bent described in one of his reports: